Powerful, Convenient and Cost-effective Broadband Diagnostics for Field Technicians

 Meters are bulky and only provide limited information.
 DOCIS Analyzers provide a lot of really useful data, but are heavy and pricey.
 They can cost $5,000 or more and then you have to replace them every few years.
 What a racket.
 With TechVizion, your technicians can carry something that weighs only a few ounces, and is a piece of gear they likely already have with them everywhere they go.

-TechVizion works in conjunction with TruVizion, and is compatible with the iPhone and iPad, as well as Android-based smartphones and tablets, plus the Kindle Fire and the BlackBerry PlayBook.
+TechVizion works in conjunction with TruVizion, and is compatible with the iPhone and iPad, as well as Android-based smartphones and tablets, plus the Kindle Fire.
 And, unlike test equipment that can only see what it’s connected to, TechVizion makes it fast and easy to verify the quality of a subscriber’s connection and even check on other modems in the area from any location—without bulky and expensive proprietary equipment, and without the need to drive from place to place to connect up.

 With conventional test equipment, your techs are limited to seeing only what’s occurring on that device at that time.
 TechVizion also provides up to 24 hours of historical data on key parameters for the modem and even the upstream channel for cable subscribers.
 This can make the difference between quickly solving an issue the first time, and multiple service calls.